NeatsTopFoo/Cirno_TV-And-Friends/README.md

 - Follow the steps outlined in **Installing this mod** again.

 ## Credits
-- The Cirno_TV & Friends mod is a collaborative effort between [DaemonTsun](https://bsky.app/profile/daemontsun.bsky.social) & [NοpeTooFast](https://bsky.app/profile/nopetoofast.bsky.expert).
+- The Cirno_TV & Friends mod is a collaborative effort between [DaemonTsun](https://bsky.app/profile/daemontsun.bsky.social) & [NοpeTooFast](https://bsky.app/profile/nopetoofast.bsky.expert), additionally with some idea and art contributions from the Cirno_TV community discord.
 - [NyongNyong](https://bsky.app/profile/nyongnyong.bsky.social) for the art used for the Mime Joker.
-- [Turpix](https://bsky.app/profile/turpix.bsky.social) for [their art used](https://www.nexusmods.com/balatro/mods/114) for the Stone Joker.
+- [Turpix](https://bsky.app/profile/turpix.bsky.social) for [the art](https://www.nexusmods.com/balatro/mods/114), used for the Stone Joker.
 - This [Miku replacement mod](https://www.nexusmods.com/balatro/mods/223) for art used for the Chaos the Clown Joker.
 - [Muddleee for art used for The Sun Tarot card](https://github.com/Muddieee/sun_is_sus).
-- The [Cardsauce](https://github.com/BarrierTrio/Cardsauce) mod for art used for the DNA Joker (The art itself appears to not be credited to any specific contributing artist), as well as code for changing elements of the title screen, such as the logo and background vortex colours.
+- The [Cardsauce](https://github.com/BarrierTrio/Cardsauce) mod for art used for the DNA Joker (The art itself appears to not be credited to any specific contributing artist), as well as code for changing the card that appears on the title screen.
+- The [Cryptid](https://github.com/MathIsFun0/Cryptid) mod for Joker code for a certain Legendary Joker.
+- The [Trance](https://github.com/MathIsFun0/Trance) mod for code for changing the colours of the main menu vortex.
 - [Aikoyori](https://bsky.app/profile/aikoyori.xyz) and other members of the Balatro modding community for help with code.
 - [Cirno_TV](https://www.twitch.tv/Cirno_TV/) for the art used for the Misprint Joker.
 - Credits are also included in in-game tooltips to any cards that are edited & added; Optionally disableable in the mod's config menu.